wattsUpJaz/100-days-of-code/log.md

 **Today's Progress**: Turns out the problem I was running into yesterday is actually a [recorded bug](https://github.com/godotengine/godot/issues/64939), which unfortunately means what I'm trying to do is impossible right now.
 BUT, I found a workaround pretty soon after, because I have a problem with proving people wrong when they say something is impossible.

 **Thoughts**: Slow progress, but when there's a will there's a way.
 Also, people are so nice on Youtube.
 At least, the one's that I've interacted with so far are.
 I'm not feeling confident in my ability to turn this into a real game still though.
 And also second guessing how unique the game mechanic actually is.
 Maybe it isn't at all.

+### Day 24: Thursday - October 6, 2022

+**Today's Progress**: Tackled the navigation server and made the enemies move around the house and into it when they capture the player.
+This [video by bitbrain](https://www.youtube.com/watch?v=_MTJ9Qz0gJk) was awesome.
+Fixed bug with spell casting (spell caster would stay open when the player was stunned).
+Figured out something that will work for lighting, and created a scene for the day-night cycle.
+Updated to-do list to stay focused.

+**Thoughts**: Progress was better today.
+I really avoid the things that are most important to do, usually because they are the most intimidating too.
+Writing them down really helped me jump into figuring them out.
+Found some good inspiration in Cult of the Lamb for art style (cute and creepy), and Arx Fatalis for spell casting.